 Romans 8:1.
 There is therefore now no condemnation for those who are in Christ Jesus.

-Why is this so hard for us to accept?
-Because we are constantly looking at ourselves instead of at Christ.
-We are free from condemnation ONLY because we are in Christ.
-We share his risen life.
-The Spirit of Christ is our new law.
-And he is a law that has already been satisfied by the life of Christ and our union with him.
-This is not a union of degrees.
-We are not partially in Christ and partially guilty at the same time.
-No. With Christ it is all or nothing.
+Why is no condemnation so hard for us to accept?
+Because we are constantly looking at ourselves, instead of at Christ.
+We look at our own behavior, our own performance, and our own failures way more than we look at what Jesus has done for us.
+We fail to see who we truly are in Christ – dead to sin and alive to God.
+We think that our union with Christ is a process, a union of degrees, as if we are partially in Christ and still partially guilty at the same time.
+No. With Christ it’s all or nothing.

-And when people feel like they are being condemned they will hit the “dislike” button every time.
-When we feel like we are being condemned we will fight or we will flight.
-When we feel self condemnation we will do all kinds of things to escape.
+You see, condemnation always produces a fight or flight response.
+Our objective condemnation (yes, you’re guilty) produces a subjective self-condemnation (you feel guilty), and when we feel our guilt we will do all kinds of things to escape it.
 We will compare ourselves to others.
-We will turn it around on the one who we think is condemning us.
-Or we will lessen the “law” that is condemning us, turning it into “no big deal.”
+We will turn the blame around on the one who we think is condemning us.
+We will embrace a victim mentality.
+Or we might try to lessen the “law” that is condemning us, turning sin into “no big deal.”

 Earlier in Romans Paul described our consciences this way:

 Romans 2:15. [the Gentiles] show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them.

 Accusing and excusing.
 Isn’t that what we’ve been doing since the Garden?
 Sewing fig leaves together.
 Pointing fingers.
 Even blaming God himself.

 But the beauty of no condemnation in Christ is that all objective condemnation is gone, and all self-condemnation is reversed.
 What once accused and condemned me, now is used by Christ to transform me.
 What I once made excuses about, I can now confront and use it to send me boldly to my Father in faith and repentance.